Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj scheduler

-Inside a generated App, native GoForj commands take precedence.
-If no native command matches, GoForj delegates to the generated App through the same source-aware path as forj run <command>.
-Use forj run <command> when you want to force App command execution explicitly, and use ./bin/app <command> when running the built binary.
+Inside a generated Project, native GoForj commands take precedence.
+If no native command matches, GoForj delegates to the active app.
+Use forj run <command> when you want to force default app command execution explicitly, and use ./bin/<app> <command> when running a built binary.

 Command Shape